chanzuckerberg/s3mi/README.md

         `s3mi cat s3://gigabytes_of_text | wc -l`

-  - use lz4 instead of gzip or bzip2 in AWS;  faster methods like lz4 are better for the rich bandwidth/CPU ratio of EC2 and S3
+  - in AWS, use lz4 instead of gzip or bzip2 [5]

 ## `s3mi raid array-name [number-of-slices] [slice-size]`

   Use RAID 0 over **EBS volumes** to overcome destination bandwidth limits.